Restaurant in Saint-Jean-de-Blaignac, France

 What should I wear to L'Auberge Saint Jean?

-The Michelin Guide describes the setting as contemporary-style, and the hosting approach is attentive without being stiff.
+The Michelin Guide describes the setting as contemporary-style, the hosting approach is attentive without being stiff.
 Neat, presentable clothing fits the room — think relaxed smart rather than formal.
 There is no evidence of a strict dress code, but the €€€ price range and Michelin recognition mean arriving in beach or hiking gear would feel out of place.

 Is the tasting menu worth it at L'Auberge Saint Jean?